Spot Trading

 Author

-The foreign exchange (or forex) market is the most popular venue for spot traders, with daily trading volumes reaching over $2 trillion in recent years.
+The foreign exchange (or forex) market is among the most popular venue for spot traders, with daily trading volumes reaching over $2 trillion in recent years.

 According to the Bank for International Settlements, the daily value of spot transactions in the currency market is steadily growing.
 However, the proportion of these trades continued to decline relative to derivatives.